10 Ways to Practice Financial Discipline

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-This guide shares seven essential ways to achieve financial discipline and enjoy its rewards.
+This guide shares 10 essential ways to achieve financial discipline and enjoy its rewards.

-There are many paths to financial discipline, but these seven steps can help you create the habits that help you take control of your money and your financial destiny.
+There are many paths to financial discipline, but these 10 steps can help you take control of your money and your financial destiny.

 1. Getting Clear About Financial Goals

-It could be difficult to get disciplined about money without embarking on a vital first step: setting financial goals.
-Writing down specific short-term, mid-term and long-term financial goals can help whittle things down even further and illuminate a plan for how to proceed.
+A vital step toward getting disciplined about money is setting financial goals.
+Writing down specific short-term, mid-term, and long-term financial goals can help illuminate a plan for how to proceed.

-Here are some common examples of financial goals (though real goals will vary depending on a person’s individual priorities and plans).
+Here are some common examples of financial goals.
 They range from short-term money goals to longer-term ones:

 Short-term Financial Goals